 AEP Ohio Neighbor to Neighbor Program is Accepting Applications for Summer Cooling Assistance

-AEP Ohio and Dollar Energy Fund launched the AEP Ohio Neighbor to Neighbor Program in May 2009 and have helped more than 52,000 Ohio families with more than $12 million in utility assistance grants.
+Since AEP Ohio and Dollar Energy Fund launched the Neighbor to Neighbor Program in May 2009, more than $15.4 million in assistance has been granted to more than 64,000 Ohio households.

-To apply, customers may contact one of the AEP Ohio Neighbor to Neighbor Program network of more than 120 Ohio community-based organizations.
-To qualify, an applicant’s total gross household income must be at or below 200 percent of the Federal Poverty Income Guidelines.
+To apply, customers may contact one of the AEP Ohio Neighbor to Neighbor Program’s network of more than 120 Ohio community-based organizations.
+To qualify, an applicant’s total gross household income must be at or below 300 percent of the Federal Poverty Income Guidelines.

-For example, a family of four earning up to $50,200 per year is income-eligible for the program.
-Households must have made a sincere effort of payment of $75 on their electric bill in the last 90 days and have a minimum balance of $50 on their AEP Ohio bill.
+For example, a family of four earning up to $79,500 per year is income-eligible for the program.
+Households must have an outstanding balance on their bill of at least $50 and behind on bill payment 30 days or more.
 Full eligibility guidelines and application instructions can be found at AEPOhio.com/helpaneighbor.

-The AEP Ohio Neighbor to Neighbor Program in Ohio is funded by public contributions that are matched dollar-for-dollar by AEP Ohio.
+The AEP Ohio Neighbor to Neighbor Program is funded by public contributions that are matched dollar-for-dollar by AEP Ohio.
 Utility customers may make a contribution through their monthly AEP Ohio bill.
-Donations also can be made online at AEPOhio.com/helpaneighbor or by sending a check directly to the Ohio Neighbor to Neighbor Program, Box 42329, Pittsburgh, PA 15203.
+Donations also can be made online at www.AEPOhio.com/N2N or by sending a check directly to The AEP Ohio Neighbor to Neighbor Program, Box 42329, Pittsburgh, PA 15203.
 Every donation to the Neighbor to Neighbor Program is used to assist eligible families residing in Ohio.
-Every dollar donated to the AEP Ohio Neighbor to Neighbor program will be matched by AEP Ohio.
+Every dollar donated to the Neighbor to Neighbor Program will be matched by AEP Ohio.
 These matching funds and 100% of your donation will assist limited-income families residing in Ohio to afford utility service.
 With AEP Ohio’s generous match, your tax-deductible donation will have twice the impact!